pond/dnd/party_ripa/journals/campaign_7/act_2/part_4.md

 * Francesc 16 - all OK above
 * Penny 13 - surprised but recovers after some clumsy movements

 We are beckoned inside and squeeze inside - it's a tight fit with all of us in there!
 "All right" say the Hadozi.
-"WHat now?" - we need something from the ship.
+"What now?" - we need something from the ship.
 Penny asks the captain what might "belong" in this ship.
 "Look in the tool box!"
 There's something the Hadozi say is called a "wrench".
 We take that, to use as the helm focus to return.
 Penny shouts up, "I don't know how long it'll take...
 Hopefully not long?
 Not even sure how time works here!"

 Arturo meanwhile is sneaking in a screwdriver, too.
 He doesn't tell the rest of us.
 SOH 7!
 THe Hadozi see immediately.
 "We ned this too!" he says - "Backup!"
 It takes some convincing (their insight was nat 20!) but they decide to leave the idol behind, since Penny mentions that the Captain is still here and wouldn't abandon her share.